aflin/rampart_docs/source/sql-server-funcs.rst

    accurate tool for calculating distances and directions on a sphere.
    It is used by default.

--  ``pythagorean`` - Calculations based on the pythagorean method can also be used.
+-  ``pythagorean`` - Calculations based on the Pythagorean method can also be used.
 They’re faster, but less accurate as the core formulas don’t take the curvature of the earth into consideration.
 Some internal adjustments are made, but the values are less accurate than